"Speak to one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart." Ephesians 5:19

 Pipe Organ Celebration

-Gary Church’s 1930 Austin pipe organ has led and supported worship every week for nearly a century.
+Former and current Gary Church organists came together in May 2025 to celebrate 95 years of the church's 1930 Austin pipe organ.
+The organ has led and supported worship every week for nearly a century.
 Music directors have changed, pastors have rotated in service, and musical styles and tastes have continued to evolve, but the organ has remained a constant.
 Even though recent years have been particularly hard on church music programs, Gary Church remains committed to a vibrant music ministry and the pipe organ as foundational to the worship life of the congregation.

 • The original organ in the present building was built in 1930 by the Austin Organ Company of Hartford, Connecticut at a cost of $15,900.
 It contained 26 ranks and was divided between two chambers located in the Chancel of the Church and completely under expression.
 It was an instrument of 3-manuals plus pedal and served Gary United Methodist Church in Wheaton, IL, for 60 years without change.
 In 1990, a solid-state combination action was installed in the console and a few tonal additions made.